markdflores/GMSHTutorials/readMe.txt

 Objective:
 The primary objective of using GMSH is to create a discretized model of any surface or volume.
 However, there is a lot of difficulty in creating meshes that required a lot of coding.
 Many of the “.geo” files have simple geometries and some have more intensive coding.

+Updates: 7/1/2016
+1) Problems Encounter Ticket 00001 - For Loop Problem for Composite Composites 1.1) Description.
+Currently for something like a holeinaplate.geo a tolerance has to be put to prevent surface reconstruction problems.
+Surface problems occur when you open file, which result in a bad mesh as well.
+There is a fix for this.
+Currently working on the files.
+1.2) Fixing the “For” Loop.
+To identify the extruded bottom surface.
+Then use that surface to extrusion until the thickness of the composite is met.
+1.3) Advancement for VTMS architecture.

 Updates: 6/24/2016
 1) Additions: mode_I_crack.geo and wierzbicki.geo
 1.1) mode_I_crack.geo and wierzbicki.geo have not been tested for composites.
 The code is there to test it.
 Only solid isotropic elastic materials have been studied.